-Greenwich Village has fostered a reputation as a home base for the performance arts since before the 1950s when it was the site to famous cafes and clubs such as The Gaslight Anthem, Gerde’s Folk City, and The Bitter End.
-While Greenwich Village is typically associated with jazz, folk, and rock ‘n’ roll, and remembered for the musicians that liked to hang out there, it is equally famous for its spoken word and comedy.
+Greenwich Village grew its cultural reputation as a home base for the performance arts since before the 1950s when it was the site of famous cafes and clubs such as The Gaslight, Gerde’s Folk City, and The Bitter End.
+But there’s more.
+Today, you can have a few laughs at the best comedy clubs in Greenwich Village.

 61 Christopher St, New York, NY 10014